BahruDa/printf_test/README.md

-The printf project is made by Bahru Moohammed and Behailu Adefirs, it is our first group project at ALX.
+The printf project is made by Bahru Mohammed and Behailu Adefirs, it is our first group project at ALX.